Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 Five benefits of substance use group therapy

 Several studies confirm that group therapy is effective in treating substance use disorder.
 The most effective groups often develop a common sense of purpose and allow members to interact meaningfully with their peers.
+Some programs also incorporate contingency management, a strategy that reinforces positive behaviors by providing incentives for progress in recovery.
 In doing so, members can experience a number of benefits from this therapy approach.

 1. Substance treatment support and understanding